-Edge at Hudson Yards is on the 100th floor of the 30 Hudson Yards building, and at the height of 345 meters (1,131 feet), it is the highest outdoor observation deck in the Western Hemisphere.
+It is on the 100th floor of the 30 Hudson Yards building, and at the height of 345 meters (1,131 feet), Edge is the highest outdoor observation deck in the Western Hemisphere.

 Vessel Hudson Yards

-Vessel at Hudson Yards is a spiral staircase with 2,500 steps, 80 landings, and 154 interconnecting flights of stairs offering visitors with a 1.6 km (1 mile) vertical climbing experience.
+The Vessel at Hudson Yards is a spiral staircase with 2,500 steps, 80 landings, and 154 interconnecting flights of stairs.

 Best observation deck in New York